310mc/https-310mc.github.io-tl/source/_posts/stella_maris/stella_maris.md

 - Story Index
 - Event Story
 - Akira
 description: "[ES!!]
-It is Kanata's turn to be the commander.
-The other members feel bewildered by Kanata's peculiar practice methods and by the job shrouded in mystery, until Kanata informs them something…"
+It is Kanata's turn to be the commander of Ryuseitai.
+The other members are bewildered by Kanata's peculiar practice methods, but then that Kanata suddenly informs them something…"
-permalink: temp/
+permalink: stella_maris/
 hidden: true
 ---
 <div class="preview-wrapper reverse" style="--storyColor:#5ac189;--storyColor-rgb:90,193,137;--storyColor-h:147.4;--storyColor-s:45.4%;--storyColor-l:55.5%;">